Syllabus Edition

 • He wanted to develop an antiseptic which would stop the flesh from rotting

-• Carbolic acid was a pre-existing product
+• Carbolic acid was a pre-existing product, used to remove bad smells from sewers

 • It healed without infection

-Opposition to Antiseptics and Anaesthetics
+Opposition to antiseptics and anaesthetics

 A historical cartoon shows two groups with speech bubbles.
 On the left, the public express concerns about anesthesia.
 On the right, a doctor denies germs and fears unconsciousness.